-The sense of taste (also gustatory from the Latin gustare = to taste) serves to control the food we eat.
-Just like smell, it is one of the chemical senses.
-In a broader sense, the sense of taste is a complex interaction of the gustatory (tasting) sense of taste and the olfactory (smelling) sense of smell.
-This is supplemented by tactile or trigeminal tactile, pain and temperature information from the oral cavity.
-The latter include, for example, sensations of hotness and astringency (effect with tannin-rich red wines, which should not be confused with bitter).
-In the narrower sense, however, the taste consists of relatively few different flavours that are absorbed via the tongue and partly also via the pharyngeal mucosa.
+The sense of taste (also gustatory from Latin gustare = to taste, to savour) serves to control the ingested food.
+Like smell, it is one of the chemical senses.
+In a broader sense, the sensation of taste is a complex interaction of the gustatory (tasting) sense of taste and the olfactory (smelling) sense of smell.
+This is further complemented with tactile or trigeminal tactile, pain and temperature information from the oral cavity.
+The latter includes, for example, the sensations of sharp (hot) and astringent (effect of tannin-rich red wines, which should not be confused with bitter).
+In a narrower sense, however, taste consists of relatively few different tastes absorbed via the tongue and partly also via the pharyngeal mucosa.